dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/yaml-command-line-validator-tool.rst

   path/to/.dockstore.yml is a valid dockstore yaml file and all required files are present

-If :ref:`dict .dockstore.yml` is not a valid for use in Dockstore the Yaml Command Line Validator Tool will display a helpful error message, such as,
+If :ref:`dict .dockstore.yml` is not a valid for use in Dockstore the Dockstore Yaml Command Line Validator Tool will display a helpful error message, such as,

 ::